kptdev/kpt/docs/design-docs/08-package-variant.md

    "injection point ConditionType".
 1. For each required injection point, the injection point ConditionType will be added to the PackageRevision `readinessGates`.
-Optional injection points' ConditionTypes must not be added to the readinessGates by the PackageVariant controller, but humans or other actors may do so at a later date, and the PackageVariant controller should not remove them on subsequent reconciliations.
-Also, this relies upon `readinessGates` preventing publishing to a *deployment* repository, but should not blueprint repositories.
+Optional injection points' ConditionTypes must not be added to the `readinessGates` by the PackageVariant controller, but humans or other actors may do so at a later date, and the package variant controller should not remove them on subsequent reconciliations.
+Also, this relies upon `readinessGates` gating publishing the package to a *deployment* repository, but not gating publishing to a blueprint repository.
 1. The injection processing will proceed as follows.
 For each injection point:
    - If the resource schema of the injection point is not available in the cluster, then the injection point ConditionType will be set to `False`,